 Well, I didn’t.
-Everybody was there, in their element, and I stayed in a corner of the living room watching everyone with my eyes wide open, almost scared.
+Everyone was there, in their element, and I stayed in a corner of the living room watching everything with my eyes wide open, almost scared.

 Her words hurt me so much.
-I had always thought that I wasn’t good enough.
-That I was not at the level of the other girls.
+I’d always felt like I wasn’t good enough.
+That I was not on the same level as other women my age.
 This “having fun” thing always made me feel inferior.
-I thought guys would like other girls more than me because they had something I didn’t: they were happy and had fun.
+I thought men would like other women more than me because they had something I didn’t — they were “happy” and had “fun.”

-I, on the other hand, was always quiet, and “quiet” seemed to be a synonym for dull.
-And now, here was this girl with a big smile who was making me feel self-conscious — and enjoying it.
+I, on the other hand, was always quiet, and “quiet” seemed synonymous with dull.
+And now, here was this “friend” with a big smile on her face who was making me feel self-conscious — and seemingly enjoying it.

 I felt miserable.
 Again.
 A failure.
-I was embarrassed that I had taken my time to look for information on how to act “normal” — as if there was a guide out there on how to genuinely have fun.
+I was embarrassed that I’d spent time looking for information on how to act “normal” — as if there were a guide out there on how to genuinely have fun.

 It’s Called Introversion

 When I finally realized I was normal in my own way, I stopped being so hard on myself.
-I learned that introverts have many things to be grateful for: I don’t have to surrounded myself with as many people to have fun; I can spend time by myself and enjoy it; and I can go to those deep places in my heart that are only known by those who take the time to look carefully.
+I learned that introverts have many things to be grateful for: I don’t have to surrounded myself with a lot of people to have fun; I can spend time by myself and enjoy it; and I can go to deep places in my heart and mind that are only known by those who take the time to look carefully.

-When you accept your introversion, the voice that craves approval says goodbye.
-You don’t need it anymore.
+When you embrace your introversion, the voice that craves approval says goodbye.
+You simply don’t need it anymore.

-I understood that I was not “wrong.”
+Learning about introversion helped me understand that I was not “wrong.”
 I didn’t have a problem — except if I kept choosing activities that didn’t make me feel good.

-I can be as fun as any other person, but in a different way.
-I love Saturday nights at home.
-Even if someone invites me to the most amazing party, I will thank that person for the invitation, but I will probably decline.
+As an introvert, I can be as fun as any other person, but in a different way.
+I love quiet Saturday nights at home.
+Even when someone invites me to the most “amazing” party, I will thank that person for the invitation, but I will probably decline.

-I have to watch that I don’t stagnate in my comfort zone.
+Of course, like all introverts, I have to watch that I don’t stagnate in my comfort zone.
 I do attend get-togethers when it’s important for me to go, like events related to work (when it’s necessary for me to be polite) or the special occasion of a dear friend.
-The difference is now I am more in control of my time.
-I leave the party when I want to, satisfied that I have fulfilled my purpose.
-I’m conscious of the fact that I am at the event because I want to be, not because I need to prove anything to myself.

 I do go out.
 I just prefer quieter places.
-When I’m with my closest friends, I also can be loud and laugh as if there were no tomorrow.
+And when I’m with my closest friends, I can be as loud as any extrovert and laugh as if there were no tomorrow.
 But you have to be close to me to witness that.